 Step 1: Book a Consultation

 Reach out to book an Initial Consultation ($125 CAN).
 You will be asked to complete a form and suggest dates/times to book a meeting.
 Providing as much information as possible in this form will help us prepare for the meeting.
 Please review the list of services we offer to ensure you’re in the right place.
 Our primary focus is economic immigration.
-We do not provide consultations or services relating to spousal sponsorships, family class sponsorships, refugee, or Humanitarian & Compassionate cases.
+We do not provide consultations or services relating to family class sponsorships, refugee, or Humanitarian & Compassionate cases.
 If you’re looking for information on study permits, work permits (PGWP, Co-Op, Employer Specific, Spousal, etc.), TRVs (Temporary Resident Visas), Provincial Nominee Programs, Permanent Residence applications, or LMIAs, you’re in the right place.

 Step 2: Initial Consultation